smartsdk/smartsdk-recipes/recipes/data-management/context-broker/ha/readme.md

     }
     []

 You can see the [mongo replica recipe](../../../utils/mongodb/replica) to see how to scale the mongodb backend.
-But basically, due to the fact that it's a "global" service, you can scale it down like shown before, but scaling up requires adding a new node to the swarm.
+But basically, due to the fact that it's a "global" service, you can scale it down like shown before.
+However, scaling it up might require adding a new node to the swarm because there can be only one instance per node.

 ## Dealing with failures